 Podiatric consultation

-The scope of the consultation includes assessment of the following problems:
+The scope of the consultation includes an assessment of the following issues:

-It is worth noting that a podiatrist does not diagnose or treat diseases, but specializes in selecting appropriate foot care.
-For conditions requiring specialized care - such as diabetes, psoriasis, rheumatoid arthritis, atopic dermatitis, gout, or others - a podiatrist can help implement proper care procedures that support foot health.
+It is worth noting that a podiatrist does not diagnose or treat diseases but specializes in selecting appropriate foot care.
+For conditions requiring specialized care - such as diabetes, psoriasis, rheumatoid arthritis, atopic dermatitis, gout, or others - a podiatrist can help implement proper care procedures to support foot health.

 • Individually tailored care plan.